Best Photo Spots For Sunrise at Zion National Park

 Check out this list of the best places for Zion National Park sunrise photography, camera gear you’ll need to pack, and recommended places to stay near Zion.

-Camera Gear for Landscape Photography
+Camera Gear for Zion National Park Photography

-- Camera Bag: protect your camera from sand and water → We use Lowepro camera backpacks for outdoor photography.
+- Camera backpack: protect your camera from sand, dust, and water

 - Neutral density filter: to compensate for variance of light you’ll need to use a neutral density filter. → Check out the Kase magnetic filters we use!